arunkpv/vsd-hdp/README.md

                         ? >>1$rf_wr_data : $rf_rd_data2;
     ```
 _________________________________________________________________________________________________________
-# Day 10 - GLS of the Implemented RISC-V CPU
+# Day 10: GLS of the implemented RISC-V CPU Core

   * The functional verification of the design has already been completed successfully in the Makerchip IDE itself.
   * To perform GLS of the implementation, we need to first convert the TL-Verilog code into synthesizable verilog and then perform the synthesis using Yosys.

 ## 10.1 Conversion of TL-Verilog code to Verilog using Sandpiper
 SandPiper TL-Verilog compiler, developed by Redwood EDA can be used to convert TL-Verilog code to Verilog or SystemVerilog code.
 SandPiper-SaaS provides a command-line interface to run the SandPiper TL-Verilog compiler as a microservice in the cloud.